-There are many factors to identify the best hosting, for now, we will compare siteground and Bluehost on bases of Performance, Uptime, Price, Features, and Support, etc.
+There are many factors to identify the best hosting; for now, we will compare siteground and Bluehost based on Performance, Uptime, Price, Features, and Support, etc.

 Let’s do a Quick Comparison Result Here

 |Pricing||Initial prices are low, but renewal prices are thrice as much||Initial and renewal prices are both low||Bluehost|

 |Usage Limit||Stringent caps over resource usage||Options for upgrading memory and CPU are available||Bluehost|

 |Features||A plethora of hosting features||Hosting features are fewer in comparison.||Siteground|

 |Overall||While being expensive, Siteground’s performance has varied user-specific hosting features.
 They offer responsive support.||Bluehost services are priced lower, and storage limits are higher.
 But areas of support and performance are lagging in comparison||Siteground|